MariusArhaug/WishList/CONTRIBUTING.md

-# Group 21 Repo - core.WishList
+# Group 21 Repo - WishList

+## Get started

+In order to run this project or in a new environment do the following:

+- `mvn clean install`
+- `mvn compile`
+- `mvn -pl fxui javafx:run` : To run JavaFX.

+Tests can be run with

+- `mvn test`

 ## Naming conventions